Strategic outcome and program descriptions

 Program 3.3: Oceans Management

 The Oceans Management program takes an integrated and evidence-based approach to managing oceans issues and collaborates with other federal departments, other levels of government, Aboriginal groups, and stakeholders.
 Building on a foundation of science, the program addresses a number of challenges facing Canada's oceans, such as oceans health, marine habitat loss, declining biodiversity and growing demands for access to ocean space and resources.
-The program considers ecological, social and economic impacts when making decisions ensuring the protection, conservation and sustainable use of Canada's oceans.
-The legal basis for the program derives from the Oceans Act along with Canada's oceans strategy which provides the Department with a framework for managing estuarine, coastal and marine ecosystems.
+The program gathers, disseminates and considers information on ecological, social and economic impacts to ensure the protection, conservation and sustainable use of Canada's oceans.
+The legal basis for the program derives from the Oceans Act along with Canada's Oceans Strategy which provides the Department with a framework for managing estuarine, coastal and marine ecosystems.

 The Canadian Coast Guard is the lead federal agency for ensuring an appropriate response to all ship-source and unknown mystery pollution spills in Canadian waters and waters under international agreements.
 The Environmental Response Services program minimizes the environmental, economic, and public safety impacts of marine pollution incidents.
 Through the program, the Canadian Coast Guard establishes an appropriate and nationally consistent level of preparedness and response services in Canadian waters; monitors and investigates all reports of marine pollution in Canada in conjunction with other federal departments; and maintains communications with the program's partners, including Transport Canada and Environment Canada, to ensure a consistent coordinated approach to the response to marine pollution incidents.
 The Coast Guard's Fleet Operational Readiness program contributes to the delivery of this program.
 The program is delivered in coordination with other federal departments for surveillance information and scientific advice and with ship owners and commercial Response Organizations to support response efforts.
-The program's legal basis derives from the Oceans Act, the Canada Shipping Act, 2001, the Constitution Act, 1867, and, through an agreement with Transport Canada, the Arctic Waters Pollution Prevention Act, 2001.
+The program's legal basis derives from the Oceans Act, the Canada Shipping Act, 2001, and the Constitution Act, 1867.

 Strategic outcome 4